 is a 45-credit hour program that includes MPH core foundational competency courses and a range of other courses to choose from related to determinants of health equity.
 The program will be offered in an on-campus format with courses being offered in late afternoon and evening to accommodate work schedules.

-This new degree program will be offered starting Fall 2018 pending SACSCOS approval and we are now accepting applications.
-Apply here
+This new degree program will be offered starting Fall 2018.
+APPLY HERE

 Read on for more details: